Need to know

 If your air conditioner doesn't have an air purifying filter included as standard, you might be tempted to look online for an aftermarket solution.
-There are various aftermarket air purifying filters for air conditioners, described as electrostatic, activated carbon or similar.
+There are various aftermarket air purifying filters offered for air conditioners, described as electrostatic, activated carbon or similar.
 They claim to be compatible with major air conditioner brands and in some cases can be cut to size to suit different models.

 Be cautious with any such filters.
 While they may provide filtration as claimed, it's highly unlikely that they've been thoroughly tested with every air conditioner brand, and using non-genuine parts may reduce your air conditioner's performance, possibly cause damage and could void your warranty.

-The best way to filter out very fine particles such as smoke, mould spores, pollen and viruses is with a HEPA filter (high-efficiency particulate air), which are in many vacuum cleaners and most air purifier units, but not in air conditioners.
+The best way to filter out very fine particles such as smoke, mould spores, pollen and viruses is with a HEPA filter (high-efficiency particulate air), which can be found in many vacuum cleaners and most air purifier units, but not in air conditioners.

 Generally, HEPA filters only work well at low airflow levels, due to the density of the filter.
 That means they can't practically be fitted to domestic split-system or ducted air conditioners, which often have to deliver much greater volumes of airflow than a dedicated air purifier.

 It's possible, with extensive redesign, that domestic air conditioners with true HEPA filtration might appear in the future.

-We haven't seen the technical details, but a Kelvinator spokesperson advised that if you're looking for a meaningful amount of purification, you should be looking at air purifiers rather than split-system air conditioners.
+Technical details for these are pretty sparse on the Kelvinator website, and a Kelvinator spokesperson advised that if you're after a meaningful amount of purification, you should be looking at a dedicated air purifier rather than a split-system air conditioner.

-This suggests that the effect of these Bio-HEPA filters is limited.
+This suggests that the effect of these air freshening filters is limited.
 They're generally a small insert on the main dust filter, which makes it likely that only some air ends up passing through the air purification filter while the rest flows around it.